Six of Crows

 The characters immediately hooked me.
 Each one of the heist members is unique and has so much to lose if the job goes wrong.
 I loved the way Bardugo set up the romantic tension.
 I was absolutely dying for the couples to find their way through the conflict to at last reveal their true feelings for one another.
 Totally swoon-worthy.
 Wow.

-At its heart, Six of Crows is a pretty simple story about a team who get hired to steal something valuable.
+At its heart, SIX OF CROWS is a pretty simple story about a team who get hired to steal something valuable.
 What makes it so truly spectacular is the complex story world in which the characters exist and the relationships and experiences that bind the characters together or drive them apart.
 The narrative is also fantastic.
 Fantasy lovers absolutely need to give this a read.
-Even if you didn’t enjoy Bardugo’s Grisha books, trust me and give this one a go.
+Even if you didn’t enjoy Leigh Bardugo’s Shadow and Bone Trilogy, trust me and give this one a go.
 This was my first experience with her writing, and afterward I went back to read the first in the Grisha series.
 The style and the story are so different.
-It took me a lot longer to get into Shadow and Bone.
+It took me a lot longer to get into SHADOW AND BONE.
 Not that it isn’t good, I just feel like it’s a mistake to compare them.

-Now I’m off to scratch another mark on my wall counting down to the release of Empire of Crows next year.
+Now I’m off to scratch another mark on my wall counting down to the release of CROOKED KINGDOM next year.
 Must.
 Have.
 More.

 While there’s no explicit sex, there are some intense moments.
-Nina and Inej both have a history working in a brothel, though very few details are given about that, and Nina uses her Heartrender gift to soothe and calm the minds of her patrons rather than the… ahem… more traditionally employed brothel approach.
+Nina and Inej both have a history working in a brothel, though very few details are given about that, and Nina uses her Heartrender gift to soothe and calm the minds of her patrons.
+Inej was trafficked as a sex worker.
 Nina and Matthias have a history and she makes a couple of crude comments about his arousal, but there is no description of sex.

 Fight scenes, references to torture, some moderately gory battles.
-Also, one character has a bit of a gruesome (but SO genius!!) backstory with regard to being trapped among dead bodies.
+Also, one character has a bit of a gruesome backstory in which he was trapped among dead bodies.